 You know that you can eat the egg, but did you know that you can eat the eggshell too?
 Yes, you can!
 You create an eggshell powder by baking the eggshells and then grinding them into a fine powder.

 Once this is done, you can toss the powder into any beverage to give yourself a great calcium boost.

 6. Plant with Them

+Useful uses for eggshells include planting with them.
 Don’t waste your money on expensive cups to plant your seedlings in.
-Instead, hollow out some egg shells.
+Instead, hollow out some eggshells.

 When in doubt with what to do with a biodegradable item you can always toss it into the trusty compost pile.

-So the next time you have eggs, do just that.
+The next time you have eggs do just that.
 They’ll break down and create a fine compost for your plants to grow in.

 8. Add to Potting Soil

 Do you find yourself buying the cheap potting soil because you are on a budget, or you plant so much that it just gets flat out expensive?

 Well, spice up that cheap potting soil a little bit by adding your eggshells to it.
 It will up the quality of it and hopefully produce better plants.